Heatwave Survival Tips

 Balmy temperatures have you tossing and turning?
 Here’s how to make it through the working day without falling asleep at your desk

-According to a study published last year in the Proceedings of the National Academy of Sciences of the United States of America, women are much more likely than men to experience problems falling asleep.
+According to a study published in 2016 in the Proceedings of the National Academy of Sciences of the United States of America, women are much more likely than men to experience problems falling asleep.
 And whether you’re an eternal insomniac or suffer the odd bout of red-eye panic, you’ll know that the day after a sleepless night can be just as bad as the night itself – if not worse.

 I’m not a Grade A, DEFCON 1 insomniac but I do enjoy regular, fortnight-long hazes of two hours’ sleep a night, culminating in no hours a night and a daylight-hours breakdown.
 Just last week I yelled at two friends then snot-cried in a chair outside Paperchase, convinced I had “a dark soul” after two consecutive nights of no sleep.
 I have been given the nickname Sauron by my writing partners because, when sleep-deprived, I resemble the angry orange eye in Lord Of The Rings that feeds on evil and pain.